15 Telling Codependent Relationship Signs & Ways to Address Them

 Codependent individuals may struggle with setting boundaries, fear rejection or abandonment, have low self-esteem, and prioritize others’ needs above their own.
 This unhealthy dynamic can lead to a lack of personal autonomy, an inability to make decisions independently, and an ongoing cycle of enabling and control.

-Breaking free from codependent relationship meaning involves establishing healthy boundaries, fostering self-care, and promoting individual growth and independence.
+The meaning of breaking free from codependent relationships involves establishing healthy boundaries, fostering self-care, and promoting individual growth and independence.

 Warning signs of a codependent relationship